mlflow/mlflow/docs/source/gateway/index.rst

     from mlflow.gateway import query

     response = query(
-        "embeddings", {"texts": ["It was the best of times", "It was the worst of times"]}
+        "embeddings", {"text": ["It was the best of times", "It was the worst of times"]}
     )
     print(response)